kevinfreeman1101/writing/Writing by Category/Philosophy/Scriptures/Biblical/Paraphrased Versions/Romans.md

 ## Response

+Here is a paraphrased version of the Book of Romans using the original Greek text:

 **Romans 1:1-32**: Introduction to Paul' s Letter
 Paul greets his friends in Rome, expressing gratitude for God' s mercy and writing about Jesus' message of salvation.